Our Services

 Helpful Resources

-Persistent stress happens when your body's alarm system does not reset because of ongoing pressures, poor sleep, stimulants, unresolved trauma, or medical issues, which can disrupt mood, sleep, digestion, immunity, and heart health.
+What is persistent stress?
+Persistent stress occurs when your body's alarm system fails to reset due to ongoing pressures, poor sleep, stimulants, unresolved trauma, or underlying medical issues.
+Over time, it can disrupt mood, sleep, digestion, immunity, and heart health.

 When stress doesn't turn off, your body may stop "resetting" the way it should.
 Over time, that can affect your sleep, mood, digestion, immune system, and even your heart.